Highlight job role specific information on your content pages to increase conversion.

 Your headline is a good place to start.
 Let’s say you provide marketing automation software.
 Your product is primarily targeted at marketers but it requires a technical implementation and you often need to communicate with the IT decision makers.
 Your headline for CMOs can be focused on your product’s ROI: “The all-in-one marketing platform proven to double ROI in 1 quarter.”
 While CTOs and Technical Leads can see: “Secure and easy to integrate.
 Find out why IT leaders love our software.”

 Got your visitor’s attention with a personalized headline?
 Keep them hooked with relevant content recommendations.
 Is your visitor a marketer?
 Display customer success stories and blog posts with best practices.
 Do they work in IT?
 Leverage personalization to draw them to important documentation or content that will speed up the buy-in process.
-You can highlight different types of content using Unless smart add-ons, like pop-ups and bars.
+You can highlight different types of content using Unless components, like pop-ups and bars.

 If you are talking to different stakeholders, then your sales cycle may be a bit longer.
 Use personalization to customize CTAs that will speed up the process.
 For instance, visitors with an IT-related title may want to “talk to an integrations expert,” while marketers may want to “schedule a demo.”